 To celebrate our diversity, here are just a few that you might recognise.

 The owner who likes a change

 This person changes horses like some people upgrade their cars.
 Every 18 months to two years she fancies a new challenge or is convinced it’s time to take her riding in a new direction.
 So far she’s had a cracking Connemara for M&M showing, an exciting ex-racer for eventing, a big-moving warmblood for a spot of dressage, a fancy pants German-bred showjumper, and a pure-bred Arab for endurance riding.
-The latest addition to her stable is a solid Irish-bred hunter, who’s arrived just in time for the season to get underway.
+The latest addition to her stable is a solid Irish-bred hunter, who arrived just in time for the start of the season.
 Tally Ho!

 The horse collector